maemo-leste/maemo-leste.github.io/content/maemo-leste-update-december-2020.rst

 X11.

-One of the problems here is that it looks like X11 is left without maintainers: there are many pending pull requests that contains fixes, and it looks like they're mostly just being ignored.
+One of the problems here is that it looks like X11 is left without maintainers: there are many pending pull requests that contain fixes, and they're mostly just being ignored.
 Unfornately, that includes some pull requests we have send in, so we have had no choice to fork X11 for now and package our own versions.

 That said, this driver work would also bring the Nokia N900 back to Linux 5.10 or 5.11, which is great news, as that would likely also benefit the long-awaited